 For many families facing a cancer diagnosis, running a successful fundraising campaign can truly make a difference in the life of their loved one with the disease.
 An online crowdfunding campaign can help cancer patients facing major medical bills cover their treatment expenses.
 Additionally, people who recently won a battle against cancer may want to raise money to give back, while families who recently lost a loved one to the disease may set up a fund for research or to benefit a related charity as a way to honor the deceased.
 There are so many reasons to start a cancer fundraiser.
-Here are some fundraising ideas for you to consider.

 We realize that for a lot of people, cancer fundraising begins at one of the most stressful, emotionally draining moments in life.
 Funding the treatment shouldn’t be your biggest concern when faced with a health crisis.